akshansh/ai/creative-coding/interactive-particles/README.md

-# Interactive Particle Text - "Learn.
-Share.
-Repeat."
+# Interactive Particle Text - "Akshansh"

 An interactive P5.js visualization where particles reveal the text "Learn.
 Share.
 Repeat." as you hover your mouse over them.